watou/vera-nest/README.md

 * Set your house to Home or Away, switching all your Nest thermostats to an energy-saving mode when unoccupied.

+* Monitor smoke/CO alarm status and battery level.

 ## How to Use the Plugin ##

 Open the settings for the Nest device that was created at plugin installation, and set your `nest.com` user name and password.
 Also choose a polling frequency (in seconds) if you want to poll more or less often than the default 120 seconds.
 You may not poll more often than every 60 seconds, as this might be considered abusive by the `nest.com` servers.

-Shortly after saving your changes, the plugin will login to `nest.com` and retrieve all of the locations associated with your account, and all the thermostats within each location.
-Since the Nest also contains a humidity sensor, the plugin also creates a humidistat device for each thermostat it discovers.
+Shortly after saving your changes, the plugin will login to `nest.com` and retrieve all of the locations associated with your account, and all the thermostats and smoke/CO detectors within each location.
+Since the thermostat also contains a humidity sensor, the plugin also creates a humidistat device for each thermostat it discovers.
+Since the Protect(r) contains both smoke and CO detectors, the plugin will create a separate device for each function.
 The plugin will create the devices in Vera using the names discovered from `nest.com`.
 Shown below is an example list of devices that have been created in your Vera:

     Nest			   (your account information)
     Home			   (your home or other location)
     Ground Floor	   (thermostat functions)
     Ground Floor	   (humidistat functions)
     Master Bedroom	   (2nd thermostat in Home)
     Master Bedroom	   (humidistat functions)
+    Hallway (Upstairs) (smoke detector)
+    Hallway (Upstairs) (carbon monoxide detector)
     ...

-### Controlling the Precision of Reported Temperatures ###
+### Thermostat: Controlling the Precision of Reported Temperatures ###

 The Nest thermostat internally reports very precise temperatures in Celsius, but by default the plugin will report whole number values (regardless of whether Fahrenheit or Celsius temperature scales are used).
 You can control this however, by specifying your preferred rounding precision with a device variable on the main Nest device called `TemperatureScale`.
 The value you provide is the denominator D in the fraction 1/D, the fractional value to which the temperature should be rounded.
 For example, providing 2 means that temperatures will be rounded to the nearest 1/2 (0.5) of a degree.
 Providing 10 would round to the nearest tenth (0.10) of a degree.